xerdin442/imago/README.md

 - **Rewards**: Onchain reward system to allocate points on public leaderboard for consistent players based on individual wins and winning streak.
 The points can be redeemed to get a platform-supported SPL token, which can be withdrawn at any time or swapped to USDC and added to user balance.

 ## Demo
-Here's a quick demo showing what's in store on Imago!
+Here's a quick demo of what's in store on the Imago app!